code-warrior/git-workshop/git-workshop.md

 ---

+## The 3 States of a File in Git’s View

+### Untracked

+An untracked file is one that is neither being tracked nor being ignored (discussed in the coming section).
+Git will not record any changes to the file, including deleting it.
+A file is untracked when it’s included anew in an existing repository.
+To add an untracked file to the repository, it must be explicitly added using `git add`.

+**Note:** Adding an empty folder to a repository won’t appear as untracked until it contains a file.

+---

 ## Suggested Readings
 - *Git for Humans* by David Demaree.
   Published by A Book Apart, which is known for publishing easy-to-understand short books that are well-designed.